 Some activities are season-specific, meaning they might be closed in winter or summer, but there’s still a lot left to do.
 Calgary has an insane amount of indoor and outdoor activities for kids; I’m constantly amazed.

-Our little boy is not even two years old, but we’ve already tried many of these activities.
+Our little boy is only three years old, but we’ve already tried many of these activities.
 I put together this guide of fun activities for kids in Calgary for families who like to have fun and never want to run out of ideas, so I’ll keep adding to it as I find more.

 This huge list starts with year-round activities, then mentions specific activities for spring, summer, autumn, and winter, and day trips from Calgary at the end.